-More than 50 million people worldwide are living with Alzheimer’s disease and other forms of dementia, with 10 million new cases diagnosed each year.
-The rapidly growing prevalence of Alzheimer’s, as well as emerging advancements in Alzheimer’s therapy and treatment, such as Aducanumab, has led many to wonder about early detection tests for Alzheimer’s.
+More than 55 million people worldwide are living with Alzheimer’s disease and other causes of dementia, with 10 million new cases diagnosed each year.
+The rapidly growing prevalence of Alzheimer’s, as well as emerging advancements in Alzheimer’s therapy and treatment, such as aducanumab and lecanemab, has led many to wonder about early detection tests for Alzheimer’s.
 Understanding the options for detecting Alzheimer’s disease is critical, as early detection allows for earlier and more effective treatment.

 Let’s take a closer look into the benefits of early diagnosis of Alzheimer’s as well as several diagnostic procedures and tools that may enable early detection.

 Historically, many individuals would say they would prefer not to know whether or not they have or are going to develop Alzheimer’s, as they feel there is nothing they can do about it.
 This is simply not the case.
 This narrative leads individuals to put off seeking medical attention, which can result in late diagnosis and intervention in the later stages of the disease when it is less likely to be highly effective.
 When earlier diagnoses of Alzheimer’s disease are made, individuals receive medical benefits such as access to treatment options and the ability to participate in clinical trials as well as potential emotional and financial benefits and peace of mind.